JSgraphics-uvm/ASLjs/README.md

 * `p5` This is the P5js package.
 For visualization. https://p5js.org/

+* `leapjs` This is Leap Motion Controller package.

 If you want to add more package to `dependencies`, simply find the package name in https://www.npmjs.com/, and use npm to add them.

 ```dos